858 words

 Option Two requires a blueprint.
 And most engineers don’t have one.

-- Build a public presence that generates inbound offers instead of outbound applications.
+• Deliver architecture decisions that generate inbound offers instead of outbound applications.

 Infosys just told you the future.